jlawrence/flexbox-presentation/content.md

 Sometimes things have a minimum size even if you don't specify it.
 For example, images and tables can have an implicit minimum width.

-In this case, even though flex-shrink is 1, the image won't shrink by default.
+In this case, even though flex-shrink is 1, the image of Venus won't shrink by default.
 You can see the details in the Firefox Inspector's Layout tab.

 However, you can remove the implicit minimum size and make the item fit within the flexbox.
 Simply set min-width to 0.